Connect with others who understand.

 Written by Jessica Wolpert

 Primary biliary cholangitis (PBC), previously primary biliary cirrhosis, is an autoimmune disease that affects the liver.
 However, symptoms of PBC can occur throughout the body, including various types of pain.
-This pain can be a direct result of PBC or associated with other conditions PBC can cause, such as edema (severe swelling) and osteoporosis (weak bones).
+This pain can be a direct result of PBC or associated with other conditions PBC can cause, such as edema (swelling from fluid buildup) and osteoporosis (weak bones).

 Members of myPBCteam have reported feeling different types of pain with PBC: